tphummel/data.tomhummel.com/content/rule/movies.md

 For movies I've seen before, rewatching as little as 15 minutes warrants a checkin - even if I enter in the middle of the movie.

 For first viewings, I check in at the beginning if I intend to see the entire movie.
 It is ok if the viewing is spread across more than one day.

+If a single viewing is spread over multiple days, even non-consecutive days, it is only one check-in.